-An early career teacher's background and employment status can affect their induction into the profession.
+An early career teacher's background and employment status can affect their induction into the profession and may impact on teacher retention.

-Induction for teachers who start their teaching career as day-to-day CRTs is challenging.
+Induction for teachers who start their teaching career as day-to-day casual relief teachers (CRTs) is challenging.
 These teachers still require induction support as they are expected to provide structured learning to their students as well as an understanding of the school context.
 CRTs can be hired directly or through agencies, and as such every CRT has a different level of understanding of the school and the work of a CRT.